Principles – The North Star of Physical Preparation

 The enduring power and importance of training principles

-Before maps and compasses humans would look for guidance when traveling, typically seeking them from stars that were consistent in their visibility.
-Even in the more modern times these same stars provide an enduring back-up system to travellers.
+Before maps and compasses, humans would look for guidance when travelling, typically seeking them from stars that were consistent in their visibility.
+Even in the more modern times, these same stars provide an enduring back-up system to travellers.

 One can liken training to travelling.
 The purpose of training is to take our athletic and or physical qualities from Point A- where we are today – to Point B – where we want to be in the future.